Pandemic forces Arctic expedition to take 3-week break

 Organizers of a year-long international Arctic science expedition say they have found a way to keep going despite difficulties caused by the pandemic lockdown, but it will require a three-week break in the mission.
-Germany's Alfred Wegener Institute for Polar and Ocean Research said Friday that the expedition ship RV Polarstern will leave its position in the high Arctic, breaking through the surrounding sea ice to rendezvous with two German vessels bringing fresh supplies and crew.
+Germany's Alfred Wegener Institute for Polar and Ocean Research said Friday that the expedition ship RV Polarstern will leave its position in the high Arctic next month and break through the surrounding sea ice to rendezvous with two German vessels bringing supplies and crew replacements.

-The maneuver is necessary because travel restrictions imposed to prevent the spread of the new coronavirus make a planned resupply by plane and ship from Norway impossible.
+The maneuver is necessary because travel restrictions imposed to prevent the spread of the new coronavirus make a planned resupply by air or sea from Norway or Russia impossible.
 Expedition leader Markus Rex told The Associated Press that the lockdown could have scuttled the remainder of the mission.

+Its goal is to study the impact of global warming on the Arctic and improve scientific models used to forecast how the climate will change worldwide.
+As temperatures in the Arctic plummeted and the ocean surface froze over last fall, scientists built a research camp on the ice with the Polarstern acting as their base.

 Rex said expedition members will have to pause numerous scientific measurements during the three-week supply run, but that this was preferable to abandoning the mission entirely.
-"In view of the massive challenge caused by the global pandemic we're very glad that we can do this," he said, adding that the expedition should be able to continue until October as planned.
+"In view of the massive challenge caused by the global pandemic, we're very glad that we can do this," he said.
+If all goes well, the Polarstern will return to its research post and continue the expedition until October as planned.

-Seven team members were flown out Wednesday using two Twin Otter aircraft from Canada, but the planes were too small to allow for the larger crew rotation and resupply required, Rex added.
+Two Twin Otter aircraft that came in via Canada were able to land on the ice next to Polarstern Wednesday and pick up seven team members who urgently needed to return home, but the planes were too small to allow for the larger crew rotation and resupply required.
+Rex said that new crew members who will arrive by ship to replace those currently on board Polarstern will have to spend 14 days in quarantine in the German port city of Bremerhaven first, to ensure they are coronavirus-free.

+Being cut off from the rest of the world on a sea of ice has afforded those currently on the expedition small perks not possible elsewhere right now, said Rex.
+"It's one of the last human communities in the world where a hundred people can have a barbecue together," he said.

 - READ MORE ON: